 - – ...and many more

-This multitude reflects the complexity of the topic.
+This variety reflects the complexity of the issue.
 Unfortunately, there is no one-size-fits-all solution for implementing projects.
-It takes a capable teamwhich creates customized solutions for the application area.
-Wind turbines require completely different concepts than machine tools.
+It needs a capable teamwhich creates customized solutions for the area of application.
+Completely different concepts are required for wind turbines than for machine tools.

-That's why companies are reluctant to do so, Predictive Maintenance to implement comprehensively.
-Most market participants are aware of the importance of the field, but lack experience in implementation.
+This is why companies shy away from them, Predictive maintenance comprehensively.
+Most market participants are aware of the importance of the field, but have no experience in its implementation.

 The counterpart to data collection is data analysis.
-By evaluating the measurements from the running process, problems are to be detected at an early stage.
-Service technicians are then dispatched before a failure occurs.
+By evaluating the measurements from the running process, problems can be detected at an early stage.
+Service technicians are then dispatched before a breakdown occurs.

-This requires large amounts of data, for the evaluation of which approaches from the Big Data-environment.
-Even before the sensors are installed, it should of course be clarified which data indicate that the machine will soon fail, so that everything goes smoothly with your predictive maintenance implementation.
+This requires large amounts of data, which can only be analyzed using approaches from the Big Data-environment.
+Even before the sensors are installed, it should of course be clarified which data indicates an imminent machine failure so that everything runs smoothly during your predictive maintenance implementation.

-Since many companies don't know how to get started in predictive maintenance, we've created an 8-week plan for implementing an initial pilot in this area.
+As many companies do not know how to get started in the area of predictive maintenance, we have created an 8-week plan for implementing an initial pilot project in this area.
 More info?

-Artificial intelligence can also be used to analyze data and maintain plants more effectively.
-Machine learning offers great future opportunities here.
+Artificial intelligence can also be used to analyze data and maintain systems more effectively.
+Machine learning offers great opportunities for the future here.
 More info?

 2. advantages of predictive maintenance

-In a Roland Berger Study 79% of the respondents said that they saw the benefits of predictive maintenance mainly in a Performance improvement of production technology.
-This results above all from the higher Availability and the longer Lifetime of the plants.
-Also the improvement of the Process quality is a decisive factor.
+In a Roland Berger study 79% of those surveyed stated that they see the benefits of predictive maintenance mainly in a Increased performance of production technology.
+This is primarily due to the higher Availability and the longer Service life of the systems.
+The improvement of the Process quality is a decisive factor.

-21% percent, on the other hand, expected primarily a Reducing their costs, by lower expenditures for spare parts and repairs.
+21% percent, on the other hand, expected above all a Reduce your coststhrough lower expenses for spare parts and repairs.
 Even if some work and investment is required initially, the implementation is definitely worthwhile in the long term.
-Predictive Maintenance has advantages compared to conventional maintenance strategies:
+Predictive maintenance has advantages over conventional maintenance strategies:

 2.1 Predictive maintenance vs. preventive maintenance

 The concept of preventive maintenance is actually familiar to anyone who has ever ridden an elevator.
 There is usually a TÜV seal with the date of the last inspection next to the button.
-Specialized personnel check the functionality and safety of the elevator at specified intervals.
-By Predictive Maintenance technicians could save themselves some missions in this example.
+Specialist personnel check the functionality and safety of the elevator at specified intervals.
+Through Predictive maintenance technicians in this example could save themselves a few missions.

-With the help of comprehensive data analyses, it is possible to determine which equipment requires maintenance and which does not yet need to be inspected at the specified interval.
-In comparison with the preventive maintenance can Predictively maintained plants therefore increase safety and at the same time avoid costs for unnecessary maintenance operations.
-Likewise, the running time and service life are significantly improved.
+Comprehensive data analyses can be used to determine which systems require maintenance and which do not yet require an inspection at the specified interval.
+In comparison with the preventive maintenance can predictively maintained systems therefore increase safety and at the same time avoid costs for unnecessary maintenance work.
+The running time and service life are also significantly improved.

 2.2 Predictive maintenance vs. reactive strategy

 The reactive strategy usually takes place in less safety-relevant areas.
-Actually, this is not really a maintenance strategy either.
+In fact, this is not really a maintenance strategy.
 This is because only repairs and analyses are carried out in the event of a malfunction.
 The disadvantages are obvious.

-Running the system to failure without maintenance can result in far greater damage in the event of a failure.
-In addition, failures occur more frequently.
-Adherents of this strategy also often forget to include the lower resale value of the equipment in their profit calculations.
+Running the system without maintenance until it fails can lead to far greater damage in the event of a malfunction.
+In addition, breakdowns occur more frequently.
+Supporters of this strategy often forget to factor the lower resale value of the systems into their profit calculations.
 A poorly maintained checkbook has no less of a negative impact in the industry than in the private car market.
 Those who save on maintenance often end up paying more.

 Predictive maintenance has not yet really arrived in many companies.
-The ServiceLobby has already outlined the extent to which this technology will Future of the service will influence.
+The ServiceLobby has already explained the extent to which this technology can The future of service will influence the future.

-Possible application areas of Predictive Maintenance are diverse.
-In some industries, implementation is also easier than in others.
-The complexity of the plants varies.
+Possible areas of application of Predictive maintenance are diverse.
+Implementation is also easier in some sectors than in others.
+The complexity of the systems varies.
 However, the individual steps of the conversion process are always the same.
-In some markets, however, players are somewhat more intensely resistant to new types of maintenance technologies.
+In some markets, however, the players are more reluctant to adopt new maintenance technologies.

-- Rail industry: A system developed by Siemens System detects and documents cavities in the subgrade based on the acceleration behavior of a train.
-Even slight subsidence of the track bed causes unevenness in the course of the rails, which means that the power of the drive can no longer be transmitted evenly.
+- rail industry: A system developed by Siemens System detects and documents cavities in the ground based on the acceleration behavior of a train.
+Even a slight subsidence of the track bed causes unevenness in the course of the rails, which means that the power of the drive can no longer be transmitted evenly.
 Severe subsidence, on the other hand, can become a safety risk.
-Predictive maintenance helps to better coordinate track maintenance work.
+Predictive maintenance helps to better coordinate maintenance work on tracks.

-- Automotive industry: In the automotive environment, engine and drive component failures are becoming increasingly predictable.
+- Automotive industry: In the automotive environment, engine and drive component failures are being predicted more and more accurately.

-- Mechanical engineering: In mechanical engineering, we find a wide variety of different plant concepts.
-Predictive maintenance solutions can therefore take a wide variety of forms.
-There are almost unlimited possibilities to become active here.
-However, a little more work is required in the development and planning of projects, since machines typically combine very many different technology concepts.
-In addition, the quantities are significantly lower than in the automotive environment, for example.
-This makes the development of dedicated monitoring concepts considerably more expensive, as it has to be allocated to a much smaller number of units.
+- Mechanical engineering: In mechanical engineering, we find a wide variety of different system concepts.
+Predictive maintenance solutions can therefore also take a wide variety of forms.
+There are almost unlimited opportunities to get involved here.
+However, a little more work is required in the development and planning of projects, as machines typically combine a large number of different technology concepts.
+In addition, the quantities are significantly lower than in the automotive sector, for example.
+This makes the development of dedicated monitoring concepts considerably more expensive, as they have to be allocated to a much smaller number of units.